phgrads/SceneStudio/README.md

 3. download the model data directory and symlink it into `public/data`

-4. run `bundle install` to get all the ruby gems you need
+4. run `bundle install` to get all the ruby gems you need.
+If you have problems running `bundle install`, try removing your `Gemfile.lock`.

 5. run `rake db:migrate` to build/update the database